coder-karen/maps-buddybeacon/readme.txt

 == Installation ==

-1. Upload `buddybeacon-maps` to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload `maps-buddybeacon` to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to the BuddyBeacon Maps main menu page, where you will be guided through how to create your first map. in the admin to set whether you'd like each portfolio item to be available on a page of it's own by default.
+1. Go to the Maps for BuddyBeacon main menu page, where you will be guided through how to create your first map. in the admin to set whether you'd like each portfolio item to be available on a page of it's own by default.

 == Frequently Asked Questions ==